 Youth (Grades 6-12) and adults are welcome to serve as acolytes, assisting the clergy at parish services.
-There is a training period for new acolytes.
-Contact Wendy Prell for information and scheduling.

 HAND BELL CHOIR

 Labyrinth Ministries members work to inform parishioners about the history and the benefits of the labyrinth.
 The Saint Boniface Labyrinth is based on the famous one found at Chartres Cathedral in France, with deep Christian symbolism.
 Labyrinths are used worldwide as a spiritual walk for serenity, insight and celebration.
 The members of the Labyrinth Ministries invite you to use our labyrinth any time of the year, and to join them at their various events throughout the year.
-Contact Oriole Hart for more information.

 Lay people are trained by the clergy to serve as Lay Readers and Chalice Bearers as part of the worship team at parish services, reading the lessons and intercessions, assisting in worship, and administering the chalice at Communion.
-To participate, contact Harry Davant.

-LAY EUCHARISTIC MINISTERS
+LAY EUCHARISTIC VISITORS

 Our Vergers assist the clergy by leading processions and participants to their appointed locations during the service, and generally assisting with worship.
 One verger serves each Sunday in rotation.
-To participate, contact Harry Davant.